-3. Getting the onboarding process right will wow your clients and they will talk about you to others
+3. Getting the client onboarding process right will wow your clients & they will talk about you to others

-Your clients are the key to profitability, faster revenue growth and therefore, the growth of your firm, so by simply getting the onboarding process spot on, you will wow your clients and ensure that they become a loyal referral source for your firm.
+Your clients are the key to profitability, faster revenue growth and therefore, the growth of your firm, so by simply getting onboarding clients with a spot-on process, you will wow your clients and ensure that they become a loyal referral source for your firm.

 When onboarding a new client, make sure to get the balance right between automation and human touch to create a seamless experience that supports your client on their overall journey with your firm.
 If you need help, make sure to read our other articles 4 essential tools to automate your firm's onboarding process and The 4 key roles needed to onboarding your clients right first time.
 These will help you to refine your process to create an effective and repeatable onboarding workflow.

 Onboarding clients is the first step to growth

 Whatever your growth plans for your accountancy firm, take a look at your onboarding process.
 This is the first step, the foundation to building long-lasting, mutually beneficial relationships that will help your firm grow sustainably.